 The Turnpike System consists of several components.
 The principal one, the 320-mile Mainline, extends in a north-south direction from I-75 at Wildwood in Sumter County to Florida City in southern Miami-Dade County, with an east-west segment intersecting at Orlando in Orange County.
-The Mainline consists of five different sub-components: SR-821, the Southern Coin System, the Ticket System, the Northern Coin System and the Beachline West Expressway.
+The Mainline consists of five different sub-components: SR-821 (HEFT); the Southern Coin System; the Ticket System; the Northern Coin System; and the Beachline West Expressway.

-In addition to the 320-mile Mainline, the Turnpike System includes the 18-mile Seminole Expressway in Seminole County, the 15-mile Veterans Expressway in Hillsborough County, the 6-mile Southern Connector Extension in Orange and Osceola counties, the 25-mile Polk Parkway in Polk County, the 42-mile Suncoast Parkway in Hillsborough, Pasco and Hernando counties, the 23-mile Sawgrass Expressway in Broward County, the 11-mile Western Beltway, Part C, in Orange and Osceola counties, the 1-mile I-4 Connector in Hillsborough County, and the 22-mile Beachline East Expressway in Orange and Brevard counties.
+In addition to the 320-mile Mainline, the System includes the 18-mile Seminole Expressway in Seminole County, the 15-mile Veterans Expressway in Hillsborough County; the 6-mile Southern Connector Extension in Orange and Osceola counties; the 25-mile Polk Parkway in Polk County; the 42-mile Suncoast Parkway in Hillsborough, Pasco, and Hernando counties; the 23-mile Sawgrass Expressway in Broward County; the 11-mile Western Beltway, Part C, in Orange and Osceola counties; the 1-mile I-4 Connector in Hillsborough County; the 22-mile Beachline East Expressway in Orange and Brevard counties; and the 15-mile First Coast Expressway (Phase One) in Clay and Duval Counties.